Global System of Trade Preferences among Developing Countries: Implementation

 Under paragraph 10 (c) of the Protocol, the results of the São Paulo Round will enter into force with the ratification of at least four countries.
 Currently, Argentina (2018), Brazil (2022), Cuba (2013), India (2010), Malaysia (2011) and Uruguay (2017) ratified the Agreement.
 However, ratification by all four members of Mercosur is required for the Protocol to be deemed to have been ratified by Mercosur as a group, as the group maintains a single schedule of tariff concessions as a customs union with common external tariffs.
 Pending one more ratification, the São Paulo Round results remain to be implemented.

 Membership

-GSP Membership and São Paulo Round participants
+GSTP membership and São Paulo Round participants

 Former members: Yugoslavia (from 1989-04-19 until dissolution), Romania (from 1989-04-19 until its EU membership), Colombia (from 1989-04-19 until 2017).

 Implications for South-South trade

 South-South trade represents an important untapped potential for developing countries.
-The reasons lie in its growth in terms of value – the total South-South trade was US$600 billion in 1995 and it hit US$5.3 trillion in 2021 - and its overall volume – trade volume between developing countries is now higher than the one between developing and developed countries.
+The reasons lie in its growth in terms of value – the total South-South trade was US$600 billion in 1995 and it hit US$5.3 trillion in 2021 – and its overall volume – trade volume between developing countries is now higher than the one between developing and developed countries.